-Cherry Fields - The Grand Family Opening Picnic was held on Saturday 2nd September
+Cherry Fields - Community Picnic on Saturday 1st September 12.00 to 3.00am

-Path to the Delph - This all weather surfaced path allows no only walkers but wheelchair users, mobility scooters, pushchairs and pedal bikes to pass through the fields and on as far as the Delph that runs alongside the River Witham.
-A bridge will shortly be constructed across the Delph to allow access to the river bank and the Viking way footpath that runs along it.
-When complete users will be then able to walk along the Viking Way to either Fiskerton or Greetwell.
+Path to the Witham Bank - This all weather surfaced path allows no only walkers but wheelchair users, mobility scooters, pushchairs and pedal bikes to pass through the fields down to the new footbridge over the Delph.
+Once over the footbridge you can then scramble up and onto the bank of the River Witham and have access to the Viking way footpath that runs along it.
+This allows users to then walk along the Viking Way to either Fiskerton or Greetwell.

 Woodland Path - This unsurfaced path runs amongst the trees planted on the eastern side of the fields.
 It is ideal for walkers and those with dogs.